sciactive/pnotify/README.md

 # Creating Notices

-To make a notice, use the helper functions:
+To make a notice, use the factory functions:

 ```js
 // Manually set the type.